wix/stylable/site/docs/references/state-parameter-types.md

 }

 .root:size(huge) {
-   /* invalid because "huge" is not a value of the state "size" */ }
+   /* invalid because "huge" is not a one of the possible values defined for the state "size" */
+}
 ```